nn4pde/SPINN/README.md

 Will only run those three problems.
 Please see the help output (`-h`) and look at the code for more details.

+By default we do not need to use a GPU for the automation but if you have one, you can edit the `automate.py` and set `USE_GPU = True` to make use of your GPU where possible.